Alfred Murdoch: Political career

+In 1953, Murdoch was awarded the Queen Elizabeth II Coronation Medal.

-In early 1954 the 77 year-old Murdoch was challenged for the National nomination by William Rodney Lewin Vallance, the deputy mayor of Whangarei.
+In early 1954, the 77-year-old Murdoch was challenged for the National nomination by William Rodney Lewin Vallance, the deputy mayor of Whangarei.
 Vallance won a postal ballot of members, an outcome which split the Marsden National Party into two feuding factions.
 After it emerged that Vallance was in trouble with his taxes he was in turn deselected and replaced by Don McKay, the chairman of the Marsden electorate committee.
 Vallance ran as an independent candidate and split the vote, almost costing National the seat.
 Murdoch was only the second sitting National MP to not win reselection.